- Best Soundproof for Carpet underlay

 - High Density – This makes it perfect for rooms with heavy furniture or high foot traffic.

-If you are looking for something a little more budget friendly, the Tredaire Dreamwalk is a close second in regards to impact noise reduction.
+If you are looking for something a little more budget friendly, the Carpenter Deep Step is also a best seller in regards to impact noise reduction.
 Here are the benefits of this product:

 - Price – For the features you receive with this product, it is great value for money and budget friendly.